GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/builders.md

       # OR
       secretName: docker-config-secret-in-kubernetes
 ```
-Note that the kubernetes secret must not be of type `kubernetes.io/dockerconfigjson` which stores the config json under the key `".dockerconfigjson"`, but an opaque secret with the key `"config.json"`.
+Note that the Kubernetes secret must not be of type `kubernetes.io/dockerconfigjson` which stores the config json under the key `".dockerconfigjson"`, but an opaque secret with the key `"config.json"`.

 ### Example